Process and Information on Suction Aspiration

 Before the procedure, a prostaglandin is usually given to relax the cervix.
 During the procedure, which is performed under local anesthesia or sedation, a pump is used to suction out the embryo and placenta.
 Post surgery, the woman will need someone to drive her home and stay with her.

 Very few complications are associated with this type of surgical abortion procedure.
-Information on possible risks and side effects (of the procedure and sedation) are provided during the pre-op interview.
-A follow-up appointment after 7 to 14 days is necessary in order to determine whether any part of the embryo remained in the uterus.
+Information on possible risks and side effects (of the procedure and sedation) is provided during the pre-op interview.
+A follow-up appointment after seven to 14 days is necessary in order to determine whether any part of the embryo remained in the uterus.